Mansfield PA and Richmond Township in Tioga County PA |

 pg 24

 such as, reading, writing and spelling.
-No books were furnished them
+No books were furnished them or

-has never made High School Athletics a part of his education.
+High School Athletics a part of his education.

 In the High School the student has the advantage of the higher branches such as chemistry, geometry, physics, Latin, music and drawing.
 This costs him nothing except the tax which the parent pays.